 - Do not pay off or close your credit cards without first consulting your lender

-Whether it be your first, second, or more, buying a home is very exciting.
+Whether it is your first, second, or seventh, buying a home is very exciting.
 Unfortunately, many people make the mistake of contacting a Realtor before knowing how much house or mortgage they are able to afford.
 You would hate to fall in love with a home only to learn you can’t afford it!
 Here are some house hunting tips that will help along the way while saving you time and money.